nautobot/nautobot/nautobot/docs/user-guides/custom-fields.md

 #### Default

 The default value for the custom field.
 This form field only accepts JSON data so if you want to set the field default to a string of `foo` you must supply the JSON string `"foo"`.
 Boolean field valid values are `true` and `false` (all lowercase).
-Date fields are strings in the format `YYYY-MM-DD`.
+Date fields are strings in the format `"YYYY-MM-DD"`.
 Select and multiselect field default must match one of the field's choices.

 !!! note
     The default value for a select or multiselect field must match one of the existing choices.
 If the desired default value is not in the list of choices, the choices must be updated and saved before the default can be changed.
 As a result of this behavior, default values cannot be set on select and multiselect fields when a custom field is created.